+- 4. Have students model their number using base ten blocks.
+Have students draw their numbers using base ten drawings.

+- 5. Have students use the workspace to:

-- 1. Have students compare their number with a partner's number.
+- Compare their number with a partner's number.
 Which is greater?
-Which is less? - 2.
-Write your number in expanded form. - 3.
-Represent your number in two other ways. - 4.
-Round your number to the nearest ten. - 5.
-Which number has more tens? ones? - 6.
-What is the sum of the two numbers? - 7.
-What is the difference between the two numbers? - 8.
-Estimate the sum.
-Estimate the difference. - 9.
-In small groups have students compare and order their numbers from least to greatest or greatest to least.
+Which is less?

+- Write their number in expanded form.

+- Represent their number in two other ways.

+- Round their number to the nearest ten.

+- Determine which number has more tens and which number has more ones.

+- Determine the sum of the two numbers.

+- Determine the difference between the two numbers.

+- Estimate the sum.
+Estimate the difference.

+- In small groups have students compare and order their numbers from least to greatest or greatest to least.
 Who has the greatest number?
 Who has the greatest hundreds?
 The greatest tens?